labsmobile/sms-node/README.md

 ## Requirements

 - A user account with LabsMobile.
 Click on the link to create an account [here][signUp].
-- This library supports php v16.19.0 and higher versions of php.
+- This library supports node v16.19.0 and higher versions of node.

 ## Installation

-To install the [labsmobile/sms-php][packages] library, it is recommended to use [composer][getcomposer]. \*
+To install the [labsmobile-sms-node][packages] library, it is recommended to use [npm][getnpm]. \*

 ### Installation command

 ```
-composer require labsmobile/sms-php *
+npm i labsmobile-sms-node
 ```

 ### Installation by modifying the composer.json file

 ```
-"require": {
+"dependencies": {
-	"labsmobile/sms-php": "1.0.1" *
+	"labsmobile-sms-node": "1.0.1" *
 }
 ```